-Ceramic tile is not only beautiful, it’s also a healthier choice for internal living spaces plus it’s sustainable.
+Ceramic tile is not only beautiful, but it’s also a healthier choice for internal living spaces plus it’s sustainable.

 Because of the base nature of the product, ie: clay, tiles contain none of the chemicals that have been in the news associated with other flooring products and health issues.
 It’s also long-lasting, easy to clean, fire-safe, and slip-resistant.
-Perhaps, most importantly - from a sustainability point of view, it is free of ‘VOC’ - Volatile organic Compounds.
+Perhaps, most importantly - from a sustainability point of view, it is free of ‘VOC’ - Volatile Organic Compounds.

 Hitch House, Patara Limestone Tiled Flooring.

 10 Key Facts for a Sustainable Result